Game of Thrones and the Death Effect

 The same can be said of the death of Barristan Selmy in the middle of season five.
 His death at the hands of the faceless Sons of the Harpy says nothing about his character, a knight looking for redemption after failing to save the two kings he swore to protect.
 His choices did not lead him to that moment.
 It was not natural or inevitable.
 Like Margery, he was just in the wrong place at the wrong time and deserved better.

-I could go on and on with this list: Rickon Stark, Ramsay Bolton, Roose Bolton, Myrcella Baratheon, Doran Martell, Jojen Reed, and the Three Eyed Crow all had poorly executed deaths and deserved better.
-These are all deaths that, while they moved the plot along, they lacked any emotional death.
-They were redshirts, and for central characters like these, a redshirt death in unacceptable.
+I could go on and on with this list: Rickon Stark, Ramsay Bolton, Roose Bolton, Myrcella Baratheon, Doran Martell, Jojen Reed, and the Three-Eyed Raven all had poorly executed deaths and deserved better.
+These are all deaths that, while they moved the plot along, lacked any emotional depth.
+They were treated like redshirts, and for central characters like these, a redshirt death is unacceptable.
 That is not to say that every death in the last two seasons was poorly done.
 The death of Stannis Baratheon was handled perfectly as was Hodor’s.